ADVERTISING

-"Song of the Earth" complements the graphic collection of HLMD - inspiration by Gustav Mahler and nature
+“Song of the Earth” complements the graphic collection of the HLMD – inspired by Gustav Mahler and nature

-The internationally renowned artist Jorinde Voigt has given the Hessian State Museum of Darmstadt (HLMD) significant work: the large -format work "Song of the Earth, Chapter IV: The Farewell" from 2016 is now part of the graphic collection.
-It measures a total of 141 x 600 cm and is one of the main works in the work of the artist from Darmstadt.
+The internationally renowned artist Jorinde Voigt has donated a significant work to the Hessian State Museum Darmstadt (HLMD): The large-format work "Song of the Earth, Chapter IV: The Farewell" from 2016 is now part of the Graphic Collection.
+It measures 141 x 600 cm and is one of the major works in the oeuvre of the Darmstadt-born artist.

 Art meets music and nature

-Voigt was inspired at work on "Song of the Earth" from the song cycle "The song of the Earth" by Gustav Mahler .
-In her art, the artist combines graphic elements with a musical structure : lines, notations, colors and handwritten information create a kind of visual piece of music - a "score" that acts like a poetic map on the viewer.
+Voigt was inspired to create "Song of the Earth" by Gustav Mahler's song cycle "Das Lied von der Erde" (The Song of the Earth) .
+In her art, the artist combines graphic elements with musical structure : lines, notations, colors, and handwritten notes create a kind of visual piece of music – a "score" that appears to the viewer like a poetic map.

-"The work visualizes abstract phenomena such as the earth's orpiece - and translates musical topics into its very own visual language," says museum director Dr. Martin Faass .
-"We are very grateful to Jorinde Voigt for this generous donation.
-It is a great asset to our house."
+“The work visualizes abstract phenomena such as the Earth’s rotation or the perception of time – and translates musical themes into a unique visual language,” said museum director Dr. Martin Faass .
+“We are very grateful to Jorinde Voigt for this generous donation.
+It is a great asset to our museum.”

 A bridge to nature

-With its floating shapes and soft color gradients, the work, which is divided into three parts, is also reminiscent of whales - a reference to the Whales adventure station in the scientific department of the museum.
-There you can hear whale chants at the push of a button - while Voigt expresses this world in its drawing.
-The title "The Farewell" also symbolizes the departure of endangered habitats and species .
+The work, divided into three parts, evokes whales – a reference to the whale exhibit in the museum's natural history department.
+There, visitors can hear whale songs at the touch of a button – a world Voigt expresses in her drawing.
+The title, "The Farewell," also symbolizes the farewell to threatened habitats and species .

-The graphic collection of the HLMD is now richer that not only impresses with its aesthetics, but also touches complex topics such as climate change, time and memory .
+The Graphic Collection is now richer by a work that not only impresses with its aesthetics, but also touches on complex topics such as climate change, time and memory .

 (Darmstadt - Red/HLMD)

-Contribution picture: Jorinde Voigt and Martin Faass in front of the artwork in HLMD Photo: A. Ebert, HLMD Jorinde Voigt / VG Bild-Kunst, Bonn 2025
+Featured image: Jorinde Voigt and Martin Faass in front of the artwork at the HLMD.
+Photo: A. Ebert, HLMD.
+Jorinde Voigt / VG Bild-Kunst, Bonn 2025